-In January, 1986, Bednorz found a new ceramic material which lost its electrical resistance at 8°K. Within weeks, Bednorz and Müller identified a 30°K material, lanthanum-barium-copperoxide.
+In January, 1986, Bednorz found a new ceramic material which lost its electrical resistance at 8°K. Within weeks, Bednorz and Müller identified a 30°K material, lanthanum-barium-copper-oxide.
 By the time the 30°K material was discovered, Bednorz and Müller had tested hundreds of ceramic compounds.
 Scientists at the University of Houston and the University of Tokyo learned about the IBM work in late 1986.
 They were able to repeat the results and began testing new compounds.

 By January of 1987, Professors Paul Chu of the University of Houston and M. K. Wu of the University of Alabama reported superconductivity in a new oxide at temperatures above 90°K. This material was identified as a particular yttrium-barium-copper-oxide (YBCO).
 It has become the most popular high temperature superconductor, although a thallium compound has been found with a transition temperature at 125°K. In 1993, a mercury-based copper oxide was found to have transition temperatures above 150°K.

 After the discovery of high temperature superconductivity, an astonishing number of developments occurred in areas of new materials, material fabrication, and theory.
 The history of superconductivity, while rich in discovery and accomplishment, is really only beginning.
-Since 1987, the pace of discovery has been rapid.
-There are great expectations of future breakthroughs, theoretical and experimental.
+The following figure summarizes the history of superconductivity in terms of the discovery or synthesis of materials of increasingly higher transition temperatures.
+It is an indicator of the rapid pace of discovery and the reason for the great expectations of future breakthroughs, theoretical and experimental.